-- (1) Clinicians must use a designated technique and procedure for establishing the airway through the cricothyroid membrane that has been approved by the program medical director. - (2) Insert a 6.0 mm cuffed ET tube, using the natural curve of tube. - (3) Insert ET tube to just beyond cuff. - (4) Inflate cuff and ventilate patient. - (5) Monitor oxygen saturation and ETCO2 level. - (6) Secure ET tube.
-(Do not cut or trim ET tube.) - (7) If significant resistance to ventilation develops, or if patient develops difficulty in tolerating successful cricothyroidotomy, refer to Ventilatory Difficulty Secondary to Bucking or Combativeness Protocol.
+- a) Clinicians must use a designated technique and procedure for establishing the airway through the cricothyroid membrane that has been approved by the program medical director. - b) Insert a 6.0 mm cuffed ET tube, using the natural curve of tube. - c) Insert ET tube to just beyond cuff. - d) Inflate cuff and ventilate patient. - e) Monitor oxygen saturation and ETCO level. - f) Secure ET tube.
+(Do not cut or trim ET tube.) - g) If significant resistance to ventilation develops, or if patient develops difficulty in tolerating successful cricothyroidotomy, refer to Ventilatory Difficulty Secondary to Bucking or Combativeness protocol.